 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

-It’s common to pay more for commercial auto coverage in a large city like Meridian than a smaller city like Pocatello.
+It’s common to pay more for commercial auto coverage in a large city like Meridian than in a smaller city like Pocatello.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as floods and wildfires are also factors.
+Areas susceptible to weather-related events, such as floods and wildfires, are also factors.

 The amount of coverage you need affects your premium.
 Policyholders with the Idaho state minimum limits of 25/50/15 will pay less than a policyholder needing a combined single limit of $1M.

 Idaho law also requires each policy have uninsured motorist (UM) and underinsured motorist (UIM) coverage.
-These coverages provide protection if an at-fault motorist doesn’t have high enough limits to cover you and your passengers injuries, or if they’re uninsured altogether.
-You can opt out of carrying this coverage, but must do so in writing, per Idaho law.
+These coverages provide protection if an at-fault motorist doesn’t have high enough limits to cover injuries to you and your passengers or if they’re uninsured altogether.
+You can opt out of carrying this coverage but must do so in writing, per Idaho law.

 It’s important to consider your business’s risks when setting your policy limits.
 Our licensed experts are available to help you get the coverages you need to adequately protect your business vehicles.